FAIRDataPipeline/DataPipeline.jl/README.md

 ## Installation

-The package is not registered and must be added via the package manager Pkg.
+The package is not yet registered and must be added via the package manager Pkg.
 From the REPL type `]` to enter Pkg mode and run:

 ```
 pkg> add https://github.com/ScottishCovidResponse/DataRegistryUtils.jl